NicknameSoHard/NLP_university_course/README.md

 Arguments:
 <code>-n</code> - number news that be splitted by all news sources.
 <code>-f</code> - file, where all news be saved

+# Assignment 2
+This is jupyter notebooks files and all information inside them.